Agarwal-Amisha/CureSoul/README.md

 #Deployment:

 Deployment of the project is done using 000Webhost.
-It supports various languages like Php, MMySQL and many more.
+It supports various languages like Php, MySQL and many more.

 #Demo: